diku-dk/futhark-website/blog/2024-07-17-opencl-cuda-hip.md

 While these APIs do have some support for general-purpose computing ([GPGPU](https://en.wikipedia.org/wiki/General-purpose_computing_on_graphics_processing_units)), it is somewhat awkward and limited.
-Instead, GPGPU applications may use compute-oriented GPUs such as CUDA, OpenCL, and HIP.
+Instead, GPGPU applications may use compute-oriented APIs such as CUDA, OpenCL, and HIP.

 CUDA was released by NVIDIA in 2007 as a proprietary API and library for NVIDIA GPUs.
 It has since become the most popular API for GPGPU,